ProstoRoman00/python_challenges/README.md

 Archive of different level tasks, made on python

-Challenge 1: Region counter (Find how many regions are made from 0s in file) Addded Program to find time for meetings
+Challenge 1: Region counter (Find how many regions are made from 0s in file) Challenge 1: Finding time for meetings program